divinetouch/react-barebone/README.md

 This is a simple/barebone React.JS project that can be used as a starting point.

 I use [Semantic-UI](http://semantic-ui.com/) framework in this project but it can be easily removed or swapped out with React-Bootstrap or Zurb Foundation.
-I like Semantic-UI because it is simaple to read and understand.
+I like Semantic-UI because it is simple to read and understand.
 If you haven't used Semantic-UI, please give it a try.

 # How to set up and run the project